swainechen/hfufs/README.md

 hfufs accounts for floating point overflow and underflow issues in the calculation of Fu's Fs, enabling calculation on very large alignments, even those that have extreme positive or negative values of Fu's Fs.

+An additional improvement is to do a single term estimate - hfufs uses a Stirling number estimator for each term of the sum for calculating Fu's Fs.
+Nico Temme developed a single asymptotic estimator that can be used to directly calculate the appropriate sum, increasing both accuracy and speed.
+This is implemented in the afufs function and is the recommended way to calculate Fu's Fs.

 Fu's Fs requires three parameters:
 1. n - number of individuals sampled
 2. k - number of different alleles/haplotypes observed